anvilistas/anvil-extras/docs/guides/modules/serialisation.rst

 =============
 A server module that provides dynamic serialisation of data table rows.

+A single data table row is converted to a dictionary of simple Python types.
+A set of rows is converted to a list of those dictionaries.

+At present, media columns are not supported.

 Usage
 -----
 Let's imagine we have a data table named 'books' with columns 'title' and 'publication_date'.